Color blindness is the inability to see certain colors in the usual way.

 - Inability to tell the difference between shades of the same or similar colors

-Often, the symptoms may be so mild that some persons do not know they are color blind.
+Often, the symptoms may be so mild that some people do not know they are color blind.
 A parent may notice signs of color blindness when a child is learning his or her colors.

 Signs and tests